droonga/droonga.org/ja/tutorial/plugin-development/adapter/index.md

 You may feel the Droonga's `search` command is too flexible for your purpose.
 Here, we're going to add our own `storeSearch` command to wrap the `search` command in order to provide an application-specific and simple interface, with a new plugin named `store-search`.

-### Accept simple requests
+### Accepting of simple requests

 First, create the `store-searach` plugin.
 Remember, you must put codes into a file which has the name same to the plugin now you are creating.
 So, the file is `store-search.rb` in the `droonga/plugins` directory.
 Then define your `StoreSearchPlugin` as follows:

 lib/droonga/plugins/store-search.rb: